-Turmeric has a reputation as a great healthy herb.
+Turmeric has a reputation as a great healthy ingredient.
 It can also add exciting flavor and color to recipes.
 Use a little root or powder in the second ferment of kombucha or water kefir, or shred a little root over a salad.

 This tonic is tasty and refreshing, with a little effervescence from the natural fermentation of the honey.
 Drink a few sips just for fun, or splash a little over meat or fish during cooking.

 - 5-7 inches turmeric root, peeled and cut into chunks

 - 5-7 tamarind pods or 2 tablespoons tamarind paste